RP01XXX/NewToolPendingName/README.md

 - walk intitle:Website = finds pages with specific term in page title
 - challenge inurl:website = finds pages with specific term in URL

+### Basic Operators
+- site: narrow results to a site   site:mysite.com
+- intitle: restrict results to titles of webpages  intitle:"admin"
+- inurl - restricts results to the URL of a website
+- filetype  - looks for filetypes based on extensions    filetype:pdf
+- link - searches for pages linking to a specific URL   link:website.com
+- cache - search for a cached copy of a webpage indexed by google

+### Finds for services (note this will grow as I discover more)
+- site:mysite.com intitle:"index of"
+- May want to look for /etc/passwd   or  etc/mail   or /etc

+- SQL Databases and Files that may have credentials
+- intitle:"Index of" config.php  or intitle:"Index of" filetype:php config or intitle:"Index of" wp-config.php
+- It may show blank so we can use WGET to pull the data which downloads it

+### FILE TYPES TO LOOK FOR:
+- filetype: mdb, doc, docx, pdf, ini, xlsx, txt, config

 - Wappalyzer
 - Dirbuster/Dirb/Gobuuster
 - Directory Bust ffuf    (403 and 401) attack with /unauth_dir/FUZZ